OpenAI to IPO by 2027?

 Controversies and Criticisms

-Abandonment of Original Mission
+Abandoning the Original Mission

 Governance Concerns

-AI Safety Implications
+AI Safety Worries

-Regulatory Scrutiny
+Regulatory Hurdles

-The restructuring faces several regulatory hurdles:
+The restructuring faces several legal challenges:

 Sam Altman (OpenAI CEO)

-Altman has defended the evolution as necessary for OpenAI's mission:
+Altman has defended the change as necessary:

 "The capital required to build AGI is much larger than we initially thought.
 We need a structure that can accommodate this reality."